shahern004/CRUSTy-Core/CRUSTy_Development_Plan.md

 **Objectives:**
 - Fork the CRUSTy repository and establish the new project structure
 - Define the interface between C++ and Rust components
-- Extract and adapt the core encryption functionality from CRUSTy
+- Set up the dual-target build system for PC and embedded deployments
 - Set up the basic Qt application framework

 **Key Deliverables:**
 - Project repository with initial structure and build system
 - Interface definitions for cross-language communication
-- Core cryptographic functions adapted for the new architecture
+- Build configuration for both PC and STM32H5 targets
 - Basic Qt application shell with placeholder UI

 **Technical Approach:**
 The FFI boundary will be carefully designed to ensure type safety and memory safety across language boundaries.
 The interface will include functions for data encryption/decryption, password hashing, and key derivation.
-A C++ wrapper class will provide a clean, object-oriented interface to the Rust cryptographic functions.
+A C++ wrapper class will provide a clean, object-oriented interface to the Rust input handling functions.
+The build system will support conditional compilation for both PC and embedded targets.

 ### Phase 2: Core Functionality Implementation

 **Objectives:**
-- Implement the Rust cryptographic functions for encryption and decryption
+- Implement the Rust input handling and validation layer
+- Implement the C++ cryptographic core
 - Create C++ wrappers and file operation handlers
 - Develop the basic Qt user interface
 - Implement progress tracking and error handling

 **Key Deliverables:**
 - Functional encryption and decryption operations
+- Rust input validation for all user inputs
 - File handling with proper error management
 - Basic user interface for file selection and operation control
 - Progress reporting and user feedback mechanisms

 **Technical Approach:**
-The cryptographic implementation will port the AES-256-GCM encryption from CRUSTy, adding password-based key derivation using Argon2 for enhanced security.
+The C++ cryptographic implementation will use AES-256-GCM encryption, with password-based key derivation using Argon2 for enhanced security.
+The Rust layer will handle all input validation and processing before passing data to the C++ core.
 The C++ layer will handle file operations and provide a clean interface to the Qt UI components.
 The user interface will include file selection dialogs and basic progress reporting.

+### Phase 3: Dual-Target Implementation

+**Objectives:**
+- Implement the embedded target functionality for STM32H573I-DK
+- Develop the communication protocol between PC and embedded device
+- Implement hardware acceleration for cryptographic operations
+- Add "Install CRUSTy-Core on Embedded System" feature to PC application

+**Key Deliverables:**
+- Functional embedded firmware for STM32H573I-DK
+- Secure communication protocol between PC and embedded device
+- Hardware-accelerated encryption on embedded device
+- PC application feature for installing and configuring embedded firmware

+**Technical Approach:**
+The embedded implementation will leverage the STM32H5 cryptographic hardware accelerators for improved performance.
+The communication protocol will be implemented in Rust with a focus on security and reliability.
+The PC application will include features for detecting, installing, and configuring the embedded firmware.

-### Phase 3: 2FA and Enhanced Security
+### Phase 4: 2FA and Enhanced Security

 **Objectives:**
 - Implement two-factor authentication for decryption